pelizal1/qbb2022-answers/week14/README.md

 Q3D.
-You could estimate how complete each bin is by seeing how much of the sequences in each bin align with the reference genome of the species.
-Sequences from the bin that do not align are conatmination while how complete the bin is can be determined by figuring out the coverage of the reference genome.
+You could estimate how complete each bin is by seeing how much of the sequences in each bin align with the reference genomes in a taxonomic group.
+Sequences from the bin that do not align are contamination while how complete the bin is can be determined by figuring out the coverage of the reference genomes.

 Q4A.
 bin 1: NODE_12_length_269228_cov_106.168966 root;cellular organisms;Bacteria;Terrabacteria group;Firmicutes;Bacilli;Bacillales;Staphylococcaceae;Staphylococcus;Staphylococcus aureus;Staphylococcus aureus subsp. aureus;Staphylococcus aureus subsp. aureus ST72;Staphylococcus aureus subsp. aureus CN1